 The reason for this, according to Yakolev, is because surface habitats and terraforming do not address the main challenges of colonizing space.
-His concern is that, rather than focusing on how to get to there or how we intend to go about creating the necessary infrastructure, the main challenge of living in space comes to down to the difficulty of having babies in space.
+His concern is that, rather than focusing on how to get there or how we intend to create the necessary infrastructure, the main challenge of living in space comes down to the difficulty of having babies in space.

 The hazards of living in space